Transgender girls are at the center of America’s culture wars, yet again

 Many of the bills use the same language and are written by conservative advocacy groups.
 Almost all of them have failed in statehouses or are stuck in court litigation.

 After Idaho became the first state to institute restrictions on transgender youth athletes and order “sex examinations” before they could play, a federal judge in August granted a preliminary injunction.
-Judge David Nye wrote: “The state has not identified a legitimate interest served by the Act . . . other than an invalid interest of excluding transgender women and girls from women’s sports entirely, regardless of their physiological characteristics.”
+Judge David Nye wrote: “The State has not identified a legitimate interest served by the Act . . . other than an invalid interest of excluding transgender women and girls from women’s sports entirely, regardless of their physiological characteristics.”

-He wrote that being subjected to physical examinations of their gender “is itself humiliating.”
+He wrote that being subjected to physical examinations of their sex “is itself humiliating.”

 In South Dakota, which has been at the forefront of legislation that limits transgender rights, state Rep. Fred Deutsch (R) sponsored a bill last February that sought to criminalize medical professionals for treating transgender youths with hormone blockers or surgery.
 Despite the state having a majority-Republican legislature, the bill failed after hundreds of people protested.

 In a November interview, Deutsch said he would not pursue any transgender bills this year, and instead would focus on the state’s high coronavirus infection rates.

 “My focus is on pandemic related issues for 2021.
-It’s a more urgent need.”
+It’s a more urgent need,” he said.

-But he later changed his mind, putting forward a bill that would ban people from changing the sex designation on their birth certificates, unless there was a clerical error or a person has ambiguous genitalia.
+But he later changed his mind, putting forward a bill that would ban people from changing the sex designation on their birth certificates, unless there was a clerical error or a person has both sets of sex organs.

 “Values always matter and there’s a divide in our country over values,” Deutsch said in a phone interview Thursday.
 “I stood up and said this is not a hate bill.
 It’s about biology.
 It’s science.
 You can’t change your sex.
 You can look like a boy, you can take hormones and sex operations but it doesn’t make you a boy.
 Your gender can be a boy, but you can never change your sex.”